fakela/glueops-dev-1/docs/deploy-applications/python-app.md

 <img width="798" alt="Screenshot 2023-08-03 at 01 34 34" src="https://github.com/venkata-tenant-test-1/python-app/assets/39309699/393ab91d-e0fb-4fe9-9e88-792de3ec43b0"/>

 - Add your **secret name** and place your copied token in the secret input field and click **Add secret**.
+Below is the repository secret used for this example

 <img width="795" alt="Screenshot 2023-08-03 at 01 37 10" src="https://github.com/venkata-tenant-test-1/python-app/assets/39309699/f2c1b85e-5431-452f-a238-14a35ef2e74b"/>

 ## Configure GitHub Workflows for Each Environment

-In the `.github/workflows` directory of your application repository, we will add GitHub Actions workflow files for three environment: `prod-ci.yaml`, `stage-ci.yaml`, and `uat-ci.yaml`.
+In the `.github/workflows` directory of your application repository, we will add GitHub Actions workflow files for our environment: `prod-ci.yaml`, `stage-ci.yaml`, and `uat-ci.yaml`.

 ```
 .